mneira10/MLBook/_build/python/pythonBasics.md

 # Python basics

 Before we get started with any machine learning code, we need to get the python basics right.

+You can get all of the notebooks [from this repo](https://github.com/mneira10/MLBookNotebooks.git) or you can download them individually as you go along.

 ## Python version